DodgeHo/MATLAB_Tutorials_and_Exercise/README.md

 # MATLAB_Tutorials_and_Exercise

-Written by: Dodge(Lang HE) asdsay@gmail.com Updated date: 2023-06-04
+Written by: Dodge(Lang HE) asdsay@gmail.com

+Updated date: 2023-06-13

 Just some Tutorials and some exercises while I am teaching and studying MATLAB.
 All tutorials are originally written by me, but some exercises are not.
 I will mark the resource reference as many as I can.

+Tutorials are saved in folder **matlab_courses**.
+Since I mainly work on image and signal processing, I have two folders for them.
+And also there are others in **others**.

+I will give more details in future, if I upload more files.

 **The directory tree is**